LiveGTech/OS-Bootstrap/README.md

 $ sudo apt-get install qemu netcat grub-common grub-pc-bin xorriso rsync
 ```

 `sudo` commands will be run throughout the bootstrapping process.
-To ensure continuity, set your `sudo` to be `NOPASSWD`.
+To ensure continuity, set the `NOPASSWD` option for `sudo` for your user/group by editing the file provided by running `sudo visudo`.

 ## Ports that must be open
 To allow the toolchain to work properly, please keep the following ports open: